mahmouddahaby/EKS-Infrastructure/README.md

 2- The AWS CLI installed and configured on your local machine

-3- Terraform installed on your local machine
+3- Terraform & Ansible installed on your local machine

 4- Linux-based environment, such as Ubuntu or CentOS